Skip to main content

 Additional Considerations:

-• Security Best Practices: Implement strong security best practices like role-based access control (RBAC) and two-factor authentication for remote access to network devices.
+• Security Best Practices: Implement strong security best practices, such as role-based access control (RBAC) and two-factor authentication, for remote access to network devices.

 • Data Backup and Recovery: Maintain a robust data backup and recovery strategy to ensure business continuity in case of unexpected network outages or security incidents.